Volodymyr-Branets/vanilla_js_online_store/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.